Rolandisimo/svelte-text-readability-scorer/README.md

 - Coleman-Liau Index
 - Automated Readability Index

+## Currently supported language
+- English

 ## Usage
 - npm i
 - npm run dev
 - Access localhost:3000 (default port)

+## Want to help
+- Feel free to create a PR or issue for issues and suggestions
+- Adding new languages is something I'm looking forward to